BladeFireLight/WindowsImageTools/docs/en-US/Convert-Wim2VHD.md

 ```

 ## DESCRIPTION

-This command will create a VHD or VHDX formated for UEFI (Gen 2/GPT) or BIOS (Gen 1/MBR)
+This command will create a VHD or VHDX formatted for UEFI (Gen 2/GPT) or BIOS (Gen 1/MBR)
 You must supply the path to the VHD/VHDX file and a valid WIM/ISO.
 You should also
 include the index number for the Windows Edition to install.